agnoster/yanc/README.md

 ### Keys

-nodester-cli has a small set of configuration keys, and it'll try to guess sensible defaults so you don't have to type them.
+nodester-client has a small set of configuration keys, and it'll try to guess sensible defaults so you don't have to type them.

 - **root**
-  * Where `nodester-cli` expects to talk to the API service
+  * Where `nodester-client` expects to talk to the API service
   * Defaults to http://nodester.com/
 - **email**
   * The email you want to receive a coupon to or register your user with